Delhi Police Nab Two Impersonating Judicial Officer with Firearm

 Key Points

-- Two men arrested in Delhi for impersonating a judicial officer and possessing an illegal firearm and ammunition.
+- Two men arrested in Delhi for impersonating a judicial officer and possessing an illegal firearm.

-- The accused were intercepted in an SUV with a fake 'Judge' sticker and black film on the windows.
+- The accused were caught during a security check and found to be carrying a pistol and live cartridges.

-- One of the men allegedly posed as a civil judge from Uttar Pradesh and presented forged documents.

-- Delhi Police seized a pistol, live cartridges, the SUV, a forged identity card, and a fabricated permission letter.
+- One of the men allegedly presented forged documents, including a judicial identity card and a permission letter.

-- Investigations are underway to determine the source of the forged documents and the extent of the illegal activity.
+- Police seized the firearm, ammunition, forged documents, and the SUV used by the accused.

-Two men, including one allegedly impersonating a judicial officer using forged documents, have been arrested in New Delhi with a firearm and live ammunition, police said on Monday.
+Two men, including one allegedly impersonating a judicial officer using forged documents, have been arrested in New Delhi with a firearm and live ammunition, police said.

-The accused have been identified as Surya Agarwal (31) and Nikhil Yadav (21), both residents of Uttar Pradesh's Jhansi district.
+The accused were identified as Surya Agarwal (31) and Nikhil Yadav (21), both residents of Uttar Pradesh's Jhansi district.

 According to the police, the arrests were made by a team from Parliament Street police station as part of a drive to check potential security threats in the national capital.

 "On April 5, around 5 pm, the team intercepted a suspicious SUV (MG Hector) car that was plying without a registration number plate and had black film on its windows, which is prohibited.
-The vehicle also bore a sticker reading 'Judge, Government of Uttar Pradesh', raising suspicion," Deputy Commissioner of Police (New Delhi) Sachin Sharma said in a statement.
+The vehicle also bore a sticker reading 'Judge, Government of Uttar Pradesh', raising suspicion," Deputy Commissioner of Police (New Delhi) Sachin Sharma said in a statement on Monday.

 During questioning, Agarwal allegedly claimed to be an advocate and also posed as a civil judge from Uttar Pradesh.
 He produced a judicial identity card and a letter purportedly issued by Uttar Pradesh authorities, claiming he had permission to carry the weapon into Delhi.